 SFR will then transfer the residual balance to a non-sponsored chart-string specified by the unit administrator or to the residual program.

-The Risk Intelligence and Compliance Team (RIACT) will periodically assess the fixed price awards held by a PI or a department to verify proper costing (pricing and charging of applicable expenses).
+Compliance, Integrity, and Security (CIS) will periodically assess the fixed price awards held by a PI or a department to verify proper costing (pricing and charging of applicable expenses).
 Additional clarifying information may be sought, or corrective actions identified if there appears to be a pattern of large unexpended balances or large overdrafts.